sci-42ver/SICP_SDF/sicp_notes.md

     see
     > But the stream formulation is particularly elegant and *convenient* because the *entire sequence of states is available* to us as a data structure that can be *manipulated with a uniform set of operations*.
 ### 4
-checked up to section 4.3 (included) and exercise checking up to 4.3 (included)
+checked up to section 4.4 (included) and exercise checking up to 4.4 (included)
-- > On the other hand, *normal-order evaluation* can be an extremely valuable tool, and we will investigate some of its implications in Chapter 3 and Chapter 4
+- ~~> On the other hand, *normal-order evaluation* can be an extremely valuable tool, and we will investigate some of its implications in Chapter 3 and Chapter 4~~ i.e. stream and lazy evaluation.
 - ~~> In Section 4.2 we will modify the Scheme interpreter to *produce a normal-order variant* of Scheme.~~
-- > nondeterministic evaluation in Chapter 4.
+- ~~> nondeterministic evaluation in Chapter 4.~~
-- > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.
+- ~~> for their contributions to the exposition of nondeterministic evaluation in Chapter 4.~~
-- chapter 1 footnote 20
+- ~~chapter 1 footnote 20~~
   > e idea is to make interpreters sophisticated enough so that, *given “what is” knowledge specified by the programmer, they can generate “how to”* knowledge auto-matically. is cannot be done in general, but there are important areas where progress has been made.
-We shall revisit this idea in Chapter 4. see 4.3.
+We shall revisit this idea in Chapter 4. see 4.4 `append-to-form`.
 - ~~> is can serve as a framework for ex-perimenting with evaluation rules, as we shall do later in this chapter.~~ see section 4.2
 - ~~> It makes perfect sense, for instance, to *compute the length of a list without knowing the values* of the individual elements in the list.
 We will exploit this idea in section 4.2.3 to implement the streams of chapter 3 as lists formed of non-strict cons pairs.~~